-As the leader of his own contemporary jazz group, The Dave Wilson Quartet, Wilson and his band mates are known for their exciting improvisations, creative individualistic compositions and unique arrangements of standards.
-Wilson also led the Canal Street Hot 6, a well known Traditional/New Orleans ensemble for many years, with the trumpet Ben Mauger, one of the top purveyors of this genre on the East Coast.
+As the leader of his own contemporary jazz group, the Dave Wilson Quartet, Wilson and his band mates are known for their exciting improvisations, creative individualistic compositions, and unique arrangements of standards.
+Wilson also led the Canal Street Hot 6, a well known Traditional/New Orleans ensemble for many years, with the trumpet master Ben Mauger, one of the top purveyors of this genre on the East Coast.
 They released the CD, Back In the Day.
 The Canal Street Hot 6 made numerous appearances on the East coast including at the Hot Steam Jazz Festival in Essex, CT, the Suncoast Jazz Society in Clearwater, Fla, The Tri-State Jazz Society (Philadelphia/New Jersey/Delaware), Pennsylvania Jazz Society, and at Baltimore’s Camden Yards.
-Dave remains very active with this genre, and his current Traditional Jazz Group, the Rampart Street Ramblers, often features an all-star lineup including some of the top names in Mid Atlantic Traditional Jazz circles.
+Dave remains highly active with this genre, and his current Traditional Jazz Group, the Rampart Street Ramblers, features often an all-star lineup including some of the top names in Mid Atlantic Traditional Jazz circles.

-Wilson’s was a long-standing member of the legendary trumpet master Dave Stahl and played in his Sacred Orchestra and Dave Stahl Big Band.
+Wilson was a long-standing member of the legendary trumpet master Dave Stahl and played in his Sacred Orchestra and Dave Stahl Big Band.
 He appears on two DSSO CDs, the initial recordings of the group.
 With the big band he played alongside such Jazz luminaries as Wynton Marsalis, Tom Harrell, the late Lou Soloff (BS & T), the late Steve Marcus (charter member of the Buddy Rich Big Band), John Fedchock, Conrad Herwig, Gary Smulyan (Award winning Baritone Saxophonist and charter member of the Village Vanguard Orchestra), Steve Smith (from Journey) and John Riley, among others.
-Dave continues his work in the area of the "Big Band", and currently performs on a regular basis in largely regional ensembles including the River City Big Band, King Street Big Band (KSBB), the Ben Mauger Vintage Jazz Band, and the Hershey Symphony Big Band, the "Kool Kats", as well as hiring out for an occasional "show".
+Dave continues his work in "Big Band" music, and currently performs on a regular basis in largely regional ensembles including the River City Big Band, King Street Big Band (KSBB), the Ben Mauger Vintage Jazz Band, and the Hershey Symphony Big Band, the "Kool Kats", as well as hiring out for an occasional "show".

-The saxophonist released first solo CD in the Fall of 2020 entitled Through the Time featuring himself on tenor and soprano saxophones; Kirk Reese on piano; Steve Meashey on bass; and Jeff Stabley on drums.
+The saxophonist released first solo CD in the Fall of 2020 entitled Through The Time featuring himself on tenor and soprano saxophones; Kirk Reese on piano; Steve Meashey on bass; and Jeff Stabley on drums.
 The release was picked up by Dreamscape Records and received significant airplay on WRTI-FM in Philadelphia and enjoyed additional airplay on over 30 jazz stations nationwide.
 “Through the Time” found itself on a few individual stations top 5 stats.

-A second CD by the Dave Wilson Quartet titled, My Time was released in late 2005 on Dreambox Media, a leading Independent record company out of Philadelphia.
+A second CD by the Dave Wilson Quartet titled My Time was released in late 2005 on Dreambox Media, a leading Independent record company out of Philadelphia.
 It garnered favorable reviews nationwide, including such publications as The Philadelphia Inquirer, All About Jazz, and Jazz Times.
 It a favorite at WRTI in Philadelphia as well as some 35-40 jazz stations nationwide.
 It achieved “Chartbound” status, peaking at #55 on the Jazz Week album chart rankings.

 Dave Wilson's third recording Spiral, featured internationally known personnel, Phil Markowitz on Piano, Tony Marino on Bass, and Adam Nussbaum on Drums, was released nationally on the Summit Records label in June 2010.
 It garnered national airplay from some 40 stations nationwide, achieved “Chartbound” status in the Jazz Weekly countdown, topping at #51 nationwide, (staying in the 50’s for over 8 weeks), as well as #41 in the Roots Radio Report.
 It received many positive reviews including those in national publications Downbeat (3 1/2 stars) and JazzTimes, along with several other publications.

 After the release there were some great performances: CD releases at The Garage in Greenwich Village, NY and Chris' Jazz Cafe, master class/concert s at several Pennsylvania area colleges, appearances at the Bethlehem Musikfest, Washington D.C.'s Ronald Reagan Plaza, the Manassas Jazz Festival, among others.
 The CD received radio airplay in some 40 different markets across the country, and for 6 weeks was in the top 50 of the nation-wide Jazz Weekly Jazz Radio Countdown, reaching a high of #18 in the nation!
 It was in the Top 11 in Philadelphia's WRTI New Releases, for several weeks, reaching a high of number 5.
 The track "Cassidy" was #13 in WRTI'S countdown for the top 100 in 2016.
 There was also a great review in the February issue of famed Downbeat Magazine.
-There Was Never was put in nomination for a Grammy by ZOHO Music that year; the only record from ZOHO that was nominated.
+There Was Never put in nomination for a Grammy by ZOHO Music that year; the only record from ZOHO that was nominated.

 Bill Milkowski states in the liner notes of the CD, “savvy adaptations of familiar pop tunes, filtered through a distinctly jazzy prism.”
 And, from Bill Milkowski.
 “The crackling intensity of One Night at Chris’ is a testament to what can happen on the bandstand on any given night.
 And this was a particularly good night indeed.”
 The recording is a document of one evening of music recorded live, no overdubs, no second takes and with all the nuances, surprises and magic known as Jazz.
 In rotation nationwide over the summer and achieving “Chartbound” status (top 50 in the nation), on jazz radio, and garnering positive reviews, One Night at Chris is perhaps Dave’s greatest work, yet!
-The album made the WRTI-FM, leading Jazz Radio Station in Philadelphia “Jazz Album of the Week”, the week of August 26th.
+The album made the WRTI-FM, leading Jazz Radio Station in Philadelphia “Jazz Album of the Week”, in August of 2019.

 Dave has performed at the Media, PA “Jazz by Night” festival, The Berk’s Jazz Fest, Harrisburg’s American Music Festival, Bethlehem Musikfest, Philadelphia's Jazz Bridge Sponsored "Neighborhood Concert Series", headlining at JazzFest in York, PA, the Manassas (VA) Wine & Jazz Festival, Herndon (VA) Music Festival, Penns Woods Winery Wine and Jazz Festival/"Wine and Jazz Under The Stars", Pittsburgh Cider & Mead Festival, Baltimore's Artscape, Central PA Arts Festival, People’s Choice Art and Music Festival, Jazz in the Attic (both in State College, PA) and the Scranton Jazz Festival among others.
-Dave also performed in New York City at the Somethin' Jazz Club and The Garage, Philadelphia, Pittsburgh, Washington DC, Baltimore, and has made regular appearances at the famed Chris' Jazz Cafe in Philadelphia for several years now.
+Dave also performed in New York City at the Somethin' Jazz Club and The Garage, venues and concerts in Philadelphia, Pittsburgh, Washington DC, Baltimore, and has made regular appearances at the famed Chris' Jazz Cafe in Philadelphia for several years now.
 He has also been active in college master classes and concerts.